jrhodnik/NameGate/README.md

 If all this goes well, you should have a functional NameGate instance that is ready for use.

-## ⚒️ Running as a Service
+# ⚒️ Running as a Service
-You can setup the NameGate executable to run as a service on both Linux and Windows
+You can setup the NameGate executable to run as a service on both Linux and Windows.

-# 🐧 Linux (systemd)
+## 🐧 Linux (systemd)
-Place it in `/etc/systemd/system/namegate.service`, start it with `systemctl start namegate`, enable it to start at boot using `systemctl enable namegate`.
+Below is an example systemd service file.
+Place it in `/etc/systemd/system/namegate.service`, enable it to start at boot using `systemctl enable namegate`, and start it with `systemctl start namegate`.
 Make sure to change the paths below to match where you extracted the files.

 ```